 Python time ctime() Method

-The method ctime() convert a time expressed in seconds since the epoch to a string representing local time.
+The method ctime() converts a time expressed in seconds since the epoch to a string representing local time.
 If secs is not provided or None, the current time as returned by time() is used.
 This function is equivalent to asctime(localtime(secs)).
 Locale information is not used by ctime().

-Following is the syntax for ctime() method
+Following is the syntax for ctime() method:

 time.ctime([ sec ])